alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

 Some examples would be to pair checkers in two and account for their half pip as a pair or count two pips for each pip until before the half point and then add one and at the end divide by two.
 But such techniques are left for the reader to come up with.

 In this case, white needs 22 pips to reach the floating reference point, so blue is leading 22 pips.

+## Acknowledgements

+Special thanks to Bernhard Mayr for taking the time to proofread and give feedback on this article.